ASweilam/asweilam.github.io/_posts/2024-3-18-second-post-guideMe.md

 ### Conditions I like to work in
 - quiet workspace
-- clear communications.
+- clear communications
-- friendly vibes.
+- friendly vibes

 ### Times / hours I like to work
 - Monday - Friday.
 9AM - 5PM
-- techie discussions, probably better in the morning.
+- techie discussions, probably better in the morning
 - afternoon, it is implementation time

 ### Best ways to communicate with me